BME-6311-Spring-2021/uva_bme6311_2021/README.md

 a text file for each member of the team this readme file with each of your names.

-Team:
+Team: Breakout Room 8

-Members of the Team:
+Members of the Team: Olivia DuCharme, Melissa Malette, Reagan Portelance